 Note : Do not look directly at the laser lights!

-The lights have not fared too well long term, surprise surprise I hear you say.
-I don’t use mudguards and they got sprayed with water, a lot, put simply they’re not waterproof and they did rust inside quickly after heavy rain damp (who drys out their rear lights though?).
-Yes they certainly aren’t really up to the water blasting them!
-They are good if you commute in the dry or if fitted out of the way of spray but a bit of a waste of time for daily all weather commuters.
+These lights have not fared too well long term, surprise, surprise I hear you say.
+I don’t use mudguards and they got sprayed with water and put simply they’re not waterproof and they rusted inside quickly after heavy rain dampness.
+They are good if you commute in the dry but a bit of a waste of time for daily all weather commuters.
 I won’t get another set, lets put it that way.
-I spent a tenner on some 1watt Smart brand rear lights and the difference in quality is huge!
-Lesson learnt!
+I bought some USB rechargeable rear lights that are brighter more convenient and safer.